hyanwong/tutorials/viz.md

 ## SVG format

-Most users will want to use the SVG drawing functions {meth}`TreeSequence.draw_svg <tskit.TreeSequence.draw_svg>` and {meth}`Tree.draw_svg <tskit.Tree.draw_svg>` for visualization.
+Most users will want to take advantage of the SVG drawing functions {meth}`TreeSequence.draw_svg <tskit.TreeSequence.draw_svg>` and {meth}`Tree.draw_svg <tskit.Tree.draw_svg>` for visualization.
 Being a vectorised format, SVG files are suitable for presentations, publication, and